Why Choose LPN Programs in MN?

 Northwest Technical College-Bemidji

 Northwest Technical College in Bemidji offers a practical nursing diploma and associate degree nursing program.
 They are accredited by the Accreditation Commission for Education in Nursing, or ACEN.
 The school offers state-of-the-art simulated clinical settings and supervised clinical rotations.

 South Central College

 South Central College offers a practical nursing program that prepares students for the NCLEX-PN examination.
 The program can be completed in just two semesters, and students may move on to an AS or BS degree following this prerequisite program’s completion.

 Anoka Technical College offers a practical nursing program that consists of 38 total credit hours.
 The program is a one-year program with only two semesters.

-Northland Community and Technical College offers a 44-credit-hour diploma in practical nursing.
-This program trains students to work in hospitals, nursing homes, hospice, camp nursing and more.
+Northland Community and Technical College offer a 44-credit-hour diploma in practical nursing.
+This program trains students to work in hospitals, nursing homes, hospice, camp nursing, and more.
 Students are edible to take the NCLEX following graduation.

 Riverland Community College offers an LPN track in nursing.
 This program is approved by the Minnesota Board of Nursing and the Accreditation Commission of Education in Nursing ACEN.
 The program is offered as a full-time day program or part-time evening program.

 Central Lakes College